University of Alabama Tailgating

 Public Transportation

 The best place to park and take advantage of public transportation is in Downtown Tuscaloosa.
 You may find an area of public parking there that is free on game day, with over 400 spaces.
 In the past, they have also had buses running to the stadium with a small fee for adults and free for children three and under.
-There has also been a shuttle bus that runs from University Mall to the stadium from four hours prior to kickoff that costs around $10 (cash only).
+There has also been a shuttle bus that runs from University Mall to the stadium four hours prior to kickoff, which costs around $10 (cash only).

 Where to stay